-You can change the following inputs of Path and see how each affects your retirement outcome.
+You can change the following inputs in your plan and see how each affects your retirement outcome.

 Adding a spouse: Add a spouse to your retirement plan so that you can plan for retirement together.
 If you add a spouse, we ask your spouse’s age and income so that we can estimate Social Security benefits (in addition to your own), contribution limits and adjust tax calculations appropriately.